sr320/course-fish270/Week_1.md

 - Water has an extremely high specific heat (Ch 2, 27-28)

+- Comparison of Terrestrial and Marine Ecosystems (Marine Biology: An ecological approach -book. pp 31-38)
+   - Physical and chemical differences
+   - Biodiversity differences
+   - Life-History differences
+   - Structural and Fujnctional differences

 •	Sunlight in the ocean (this should have been explained in Marine Biology 250).

 •	Ocean as dynamic biomes.
 Horizontal and vertical changes in abiotic factors: light, salinity, temperature and pressure, and biotic factors (food availability, social, etc.), and their relative importance in different aquatic environments.
 Ch 52, pp. 1074-1079.